Grading and Staging of Cancer

 the more advanced the cancer is.
 Letters and numbers can be used after the Roman numeral

 to give more details.

-found only in the first layer of cells in the place where the changes first started.
+only in the first layer of cells in the place where the changes first started.
+The

-The cells do not invade the deepr tissues.
-These cells may become cancer over time,
+cells do not invade the deeper tissues.
+These cells may become cancer over time, so

 use this stage.